 Intro: My name is Aleksejus Kononovicius (lt.
 Kononovičius).
 I hold PhD in Physics and currently work as a senior researcher at Institute of Theoretical Physics and Astronomy (Faculty of Physics, Vilnius University).
-Besides conducting research in Econophysics and Sociophysics, which involves stochastic and agent-based modeling as well as a bit of Data Science, I also teach "Numerical methods I".
+Besides conducting research in Econophysics and Sociophysics, which involves stochastic and agent-based modeling as well as a bit of Data Science.
 I blog about my research interests on Physics of Risk.

 - Supportive interactions in the noisy voter model.
 Typically voter models include various implementations of recruitment.
 Yet, as theories in social sciences predict, there is another type of herding interaction.
 In real life people also predict and reinforce beliefs held by their peers.
 In this paper we have examined implications of these supportive interactions on the phenomenology of the noisy voter model.
 The observed phenomenology is quite similar to the aging and freezing phenomena observed in magnetic materials.